chutter/FilterZone/README.md

 To install FilterZone, you can use the R package devtools.
 Here are step-by-step instructions for installation:

-1) Install devtools by typing in your R console: install.packages("devtools")
+1) Install devtools by typing in your R console: install.packages("devtools", dependencies = T)

 2) Install AstralPlane by typing in your R console: devtools::install_github("chutter/AstralPlane")